Metal (API): History

 Metal has been available since June 2, 2014 on iOS devices powered by Apple A7 or later, and since June 8, 2015 on Macs (2012 models or later) running OS X El Capitan.

 On June 5, 2017, at WWDC, Apple announced the second version of Metal, to be supported by macOS High Sierra, iOS 11 and tvOS 11.
 Metal 2 is not a separate API from Metal and is supported by the same hardware.
 Metal 2 enables more efficient profiling and debugging in Xcode, accelerated machine learning, lower CPU workload, support for virtual reality on macOS, and specificities of the Apple A11 GPU, in particular.

 At the 2020 WWDC, Apple announced the migration of the Mac to Apple silicon.
 Macs using Apple silicon will feature Apple GPUs with a feature set combining what was previously available on macOS and iOS, and will be able to take advantage of features tailored to the tile based deferred rendering (TBDR) architecture of Apple GPUs.

 At the 2022 WWDC, Apple announced the third version of Metal (Metal 3), which would debut with the release of macOS Ventura, iOS 16 and iPadOS 16.
-Metal 3 introduces the MetalFX upscaling framework, which renders complex scenes in less time per frame with high-performance upscaling and anti-aliasing.
+Metal 3 introduces the MetalFX upscaling framework, which renders complex scenes in less time per frame with high-performance upscaling and anti-aliasing, mesh shaders support.
 Also announced possibility to use C/C++ for Metal API.

+At the 2023 WWDC, Apple announced a brand new toolkit called the Game Porting Toolkit to port Windows 10/11-based games.
+It includes an environment to test binaries, translation layers from HLSL to MSL, and Metal-cpp bindings.
+Jeremy Sandmel announced a new Game Mode for macOS Sonoma, and Hideo Kojima announced Death Stranding for the macOS App Store.

+At the 2024 WWDC, Apple announced Game Porting Toolkit 2, along with the release of new games such as Control: Ultimate Edition, Frostpunk 2, and Assassin's Creed Shadows for macOS.

+At the 2025 WWDC, Apple announced Metal 4, a new version of the API featuring a unified command encoder system, support for neural rendering, and new technologies such as MetalFX Frame Interpolation and a ray tracing denoiser.

 Supported GPUs

-The first version and the second version of Metal API supports the following hardware and software stated as below:
+The first version of Metal supports the following hardware and software: